Collective Energy Transfer to a Spectator Atom via Multi-Center Intermolecular Coulombic Decay

+In our experiment, this condition is achieved using a pulsed supersonic jet that generates a locally high density of pyridine molecules and argon atoms in the laser-interaction region of the time-of-flight (TOF) mass spectrometer.
+The jet is directly injected, without a skimmer, between the first two TOF electrodes, creating a collision-rich environment.
+Similar collisional conditions have been shown to promote efficient associative interactions between multiple excited molecular species~\cite{barik2022}.
+Accordingly, in the present experiment, such collisions increase the likelihood that excited pyridine molecules and argon atoms approach sufficiently closely for collective energy transfer.
+Further technical details are provided in the Supplemental Material~\cite{NOTES}.

-The pyridine-argon molecular environment was irradiated with 266 nm photon beam.
+The pyridine-argon mixture, expanded between the electrodes as described above, was then irradiated with a 266 nm photon beam.
 Even at low laser intensities between $10^4-10^6$ Wcm$^{-2}$, we observed a surprisingly dominant formation of argon cations, as shown in Figure \ref{massspec}.
 All the cations that were observed in the undiluted pyridine experiments \cite{barik2022} were also observed.
-Velocity map image (VMI) of the electrons emitted in the present experiment, i.e., on irradiation of the pyridine-argon environment, is shown in Figure \ref{vmi}.
-The VMI shows isotropic emission of electrons with kinetic energies ranging between 0-0.6 eV.